helpful info for families

 Families may be asked to do duties if their athletes are competing at the regional or state events.

 Track and field felays is a great opportunity for U9 to U15 athletes to deepen their friendships while they compete in a team version of athletics.
 Relay distances from range from 4*100 m up to medleys, where one member of the team runs a 400m leg.

-Keilor has a long history of success at regional and state relays, culminating in topping the medal table in the 2017 State Relay Championships.
+Keilor has a long history of success at regional and state relays, culminating in topping the medal table in the 2017 and 2018 State Relay Championships.
 Prior to this it had won many gold medals, and set state and national records.
 This success is based on our talented athletes, and also on the hard work of the relay coaches and managers who harness this talent into competitive teams.